dot3dash4dot/Trelloello/README.md

 Run the following on the terminal: `./gradlew --include-build ..\trello-java-wrapper\ shadowJar`

-This will produce `build\libs\trelloello-0.0.1-SNAPSHOT-all.jar` which can then be uploaded to AWS.
+This will produce `build\libs\trelloello-*-all.jar` which can then be uploaded to AWS.

 In AWS, set the handler to `thantz.trelloello.TrelloelloApplication::handleRequest`